What is Columbia Legal Services (CLS)?

 How many offices does CLS have and where are they located?

-CLS has six offices.
-They are located at Seattle, Olympia, Wenatchee, Moses Lake, Yakima, and Kennewick (Tri-Cities Office).
+CLS has five offices.
+They are located at Seattle, Olympia, Wenatchee, Yakima, and Kennewick (Tri-Cities Office).
 However, CLS can assist low income persons or groups in any part of the state, even in areas where we do not currently have an office.
 For office locations, see the Offices page.

 What kind of legal work does CLS do?